JacobDev1/xl-converter/README.md

 The project runs on Python `3.11.6`.
 The one in your repo should work, but If it doesn't use `pyenv` to get this one specifically.

+## Bug Reports

+You can submit a bug report in 2 ways
+- \[public\] Submit a new [GitHub Issue](https://github.com/JacobDev1/xl-converter/issues)
+- \[private\] Email me at contact@codepoems.eu

-## Development
+## Contributions

-- `unstable` - all changes are committed here first
-- `stable` - current stable release

-Contributions are not accepted to avoid legal issues.
-Forward your code and feature suggestions to [my email](https://codepoems.eu/about/).
+Pull requests are ignored to avoid potential legal complications when reusing the code.

+Forward your code and feature suggestions to my email at contact@codepoems.eu